chris1neji/node-red-contrib-alexa-remote2/README.md

    | GER | layla.amazon.de     | amazon.de    | de-DE    |

 4. Set **This IP** to the ip of your Node-RED server
+5. Set **Port** to a random port not in used.
+Do not use Node-Red port or home assistant port.
+Use one that is not in use.
-5. Enter a **File Path** to save the authentication result so following authentications will be automatic.
+6. Enter a **File Path** to save the authentication result so following authentications will be automatic.
-6. *Add* the new Account.
+7. *Add* the new Account.
-7. Deploy
+8. Deploy
-8. Follow the url you see in the node status
+9. Follow the url you see in the node status
-9. Log in, wait until you see the node status **ready**
+10. Log in, wait until you see the node status **ready**
-10. Write "Hello World!" in the *Alexa Routine* node text field.
+11. Write "Hello World!" in the *Alexa Routine* node text field.
-11. Select a device in the *Alexa Routine* node devices field.
+12. Select a device in the *Alexa Routine* node devices field.

 Now trigger the *Alexa Routine* Node with any message and your Alexa will say "Hello World!".
 (Hopefully!)